The method of performing an appraisal report deals with an investigation which leads to an opinion of value.

 The exception to this rule is when a home owner engages an appraiser directly.
 In these cases, the appraiser may stipulate how the appraisal can be used; for PMI removal, or estate planning or tax challenges, for example.
 If not stipulated otherwise, the home owner can use the appraisal for any purpose.

 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Sun Point Appraisals, Inc. is always eager to reply to any inquiries you might have about appraisals in Scottsdale and Maricopa County.
+Sun Point Appraisals, Inc. is always willing to talk to you about any concerns you might have about appraisals in Maricopa County.

 Contact us today to learn how we can help solve your specific valuation problems.